phatograph/blog-octopress/source/_posts/2013-04-26-travis-to-the-rescue.markdown

 ```

 Hahaha I know this is horrible.
 Would have come up with more neat solution someday.
 For now I just paste those line in my terminal, then I have my encrypted key appended in `.travis.yml`.

+Another thing to note is this encrypted key is for per-repo.
+You may to run those `travis encrypt` separately for each repository.

 ### The `.travis.yml` itself